mifth/mifthtools/blender/addons/paint_clones/README.md

 - Draw your clones on target object(s) with left mouse button pressed
 - Right click (or esc) to stop painting

+When many objects are selected as sources for clones, the tool randomly clone objects from this list

 ## Options